Kirkwood Club Handbook

 • Raffles: Defined as the selling of a chance to win a prize, raffles are not permitted because the college does not have an Iowa gaming license.

-• Cash Boxes: Groups that need to use a cash box can request one through Student Life, which will provide up to $40 in startup money to give change (in $1 bills and quarters).
+• Cash Boxes: Groups that need to use a cash box can request one through Student Life, which will provide up to $40 in startup money to give change (in $1 and $5 bills and quarters).
 Advance notice to Student Life is needed to ensure the availability of a cash box for each event.

 • Venmo/PayPal/Etc.: Currently, accepting payments via Venmo, PayPal, ApplePay, and similar services is not permitted.
 All payments made to the club must be made via cash or check.